-Construction of the bypasses has the potential for significant negative effects on the natural environment, depending on their alignment.
-Other infrastructure improvements such as the creation of large-scale public alternative refuelling facilities may also require land take and result in a net loss of green space.
-Active travel interventions would look to create more pleasant and visually attractive town centres that would likely introduce more local greenspaces and promote a healthier local air quality, which would positively impact on the natural environment.
-Construction of any new rail infrastructure to facilitate capacity improvements would also impact negatively on the natural environment.
+Infrastructure improvements on the A96 within the vicinity of these settlements are likely to be within the existing carriageway boundaries, limiting impacts on the natural environment.
+There is the potential for targeted road safety improvements and the creation of large-scale public alternative refuelling facilities to require land take and result in a net loss of green space.
+Active travel interventions would look to create more pleasant and visually attractive town centres that would likely introduce more local greenspaces and promote a healthier local air quality.
+Any reduction in vehicle travel could also improve the local air quality and reduce road user GHG emissions.
+However, benefits are likely to be localised as vehicle kilometre reductions are estimated to be very minor across the wider corridor in both the 'With Policy' and 'Without Policy' scenarios.